 The big yellow face got sold in the first hour of the opening!
 The bull was from an entire show of nothing but bulls, just as the big boat was from a show of all boats.

 The gallery opens into the Pull My Daisy store, offering a tantalizing view of its cloth monster.
-The shop is famous for its dachshund, Bingo, who cruises Sunset Junction hoping for bacon.
-The photos on the dressing room door are of people in exotic locations around the world wearing Bingo t-shirts.
+The shop is famous for its dachshund, Bingo, who cruises Sunset Junction begging for bacon.
+The photos on the dressing room door are of people in exotic locations around the world wearing Bingo the Dachshund t-shirts.